benedictwallace/amls_coursework/README.txt

 This file collection contains everything necessary to run and train models for the BloodMNIST and BreastMNIST datasets.

+My Git repo was not allowing me to upload some .pth files, I panicked and acidently deleted the whole repo and created a new one.
+If there is a way to find the old commits and comments please let me know, I'm not that familiar with git but I had loadds of comits before accidently deleting them
+I was stupid to follow ChatGPTs solutions to my git problems.

 The layout is as follows:

 /A/